The Audio Video Annotations Analysis Toolkit

 Input

-This processor calls R with user provided data, and integrates the resulting data into the final HTML page.
+This processor executes a R program and integrates the resulting data into the final HTML page.
 Resulting R output can be graphic files (jpg, png, gif, svg) or tabular text data.
-Input provided to R as arguments are in order: - temp directory path to work with and create result files - path to a JSON file consisting of the selection (annotations) or data provided to the processor R scripts must follow a specific input/output syntax to be compatible with AVAA (see "Calling R" in the scripting guide).
+Arguments provided to R are in order: - temp directory path to work with and create result files - path to a JSON file consisting of the selection (annotations) or data provided to the processor R scripts must follow a specific input/output syntax to be compatible with AVAA (see "Calling R" in the scripting guide).

 Input